aosbornee/DevOps-Work/interview-prep/Networking-Interview-Questions.md

 -

-## What are the benefits of using microservices as opposed to standard monolithic architecture?
+## What are the benefits of using N-Tier Architecture as opposed to standard monolithic architecture?

 - N-Tier Architecture (or Multi-tier Architecture) is all about having all of your different functions within a software